zunstraal/J-Co-Project/languageSpecification/getCollection.md

 ## Examples
-From the Intermediate Results databases:
+1.From the Intermediate Results databases:

         GET COLLECTION  WeatherSensorPacked;

-From a repository previously declared by means of the USE DB Command:
+2.From a repository previously declared by means of the USE DB Command:

         GET COLLECTION  WeatherSensorPacked@DATA_2021;

-From the Internet:
+3.From the Internet:

         GET COLLECTION FROM WEB
             "https://www.dati.lombardia.it/resource/nf78-nj6b.json?$limit=1000000&$where=storico<>'S'";

-## Miscellaneus
+## Issues
+In case the collection cannot be retrieved an empty collection is returned.
+An exception error is raised in case .2 if the DB is not previously declared by means of the USE DB command

 ## References